MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 ### Switching to Admin Mode and back when the Microsoft Teams Rooms app is frozen

 1. Press the Windows key five times in rapid succession.
-This brings you to the Windows logon screen.
+To access the Windows logon screen.
 2. Log in to the desktop with your administrative credentials.
 3. Perform the necessary administrative tasks.
 4. Restart the machine when you're finished.